mit-rss/visual_servoing/README.md

 ### Evaluation:

-We are using the Intersection Over Union (IOU) metric for evaluating bounding box success.
+We will use the Intersection Over Union (IOU) metric for own evaluation of your bounding box detector.
 Run `python3 cv_test.py cone color` to test your algorithm against our dataset.
 We print out the IOU values for you.
 We expect some sort of analysis involving this metric in your presentation.
 Don't worry if you don't get them all.
 100% accuracy is not necessary for a great parking controller.

 ## Module 2: Object Detection <a name="module2"></a>